danijar/dreamerv3/README.md

 - You can use multiple config blocks that will override defaults in the order they are specified, for example `--configs crafter size50m`.
-- By default, metrics are printed to the terminal, appended to a JSON lines file, and written as TensorBoard summaries.
-Other outputs like WandB can be enabled in the training script.
+- By default, metrics are printed to the terminal, appended to a JSON lines file, and written as Scope summaries.
+Other outputs like WandB and TensorBoard can be enabled in the training script.
 - If you get a `Too many leaves for PyTreeDef` error, it means you're reloading a checkpoint that is not compatible with the current config.
 This often happens when reusing an old logdir by accident.